7Bud/ttbothost/README.md

 You login, upload your bot and if you need to start/stop.
 IT WILL!

 Cool!
-How can I use this and then host it?
+How can I use and then host it?
 =========

 1. Get the file by cloning it or getting the zip of it.